gruzilla/crate-jdbc/README.rst

 The CrateDB JDBC requires `Java 8`, preferably update 20 or later.
 We recommend using `Oracle’s Java`_ on macOS and `OpenJDK`_ on Linux Systems.

-Consult the `compatibility notes`_ for information about supported JDBC and CrateDB versions.
+Consult the `compatibility notes`_ for additional information.

 Installation
 ============